 Business users also have their actual jobs to do, and testing usually isn’t high on their priority list.
-Check out our latest blog that describes the How UAT Testing Leads to Higher ERP User Adoption Rates.
+This has historically meant that UAT doesn’t get the effort or attention it deserves.

-In this blog, we’ll discuss the best user acceptance testing practices that ensure user buy-in.
-Additionally, we’ll explain how you can run UAT cycles faster, so you can quickly ensure that your software works, to get the most out of your applications.
+In this blog, we’ll discuss the best User Acceptance Testing (UAT) practices that ensure user buy-in.
+Additionally, we’ll explain how you can run your UAT tests and cycles faster, so you can quickly ensure that your software works for end users, and get the most out of your applications.
+We’ll explore how test automation is speeding up UAT, as well as making it more efficient.

-Since UAT is essential for verifying changes right before production, it should be run after unit testing, regression testing, and QA testing.
+Since UAT is essential for verifying changes right before production, end users tests should be run after unit testing, regression testing, and other QA testing.
 UAT is typically the last step before a release is pushed live.

 Want to read more about why acceptance testing is essential in your organization?
 Check out our post: User Acceptance Testing: Why It Matters